What can entrepreneurs learn from studying martial arts?

 ——————

-Dan Roberts is a careers development speaker for local schools via the Working Knowledge charity and a volunteer Business Mentor for both Virgin Start Up and the Prince’s Trust.
+Dan Roberts is also a career development speaker for local schools via the Working Knowledge charity and via his roles as a Business Mentor for both Virgin Start Up and the Prince’s Trust.

 Read more